You are onBusiness Switch

 More information on the Group can be found at http://www.lloydsbankinggroup.com/our-group/ - For these purposes "associated companies" includes any subsidiary, affiliate or other firm directly or indirectly controlled from time to time by either Lloyds Banking Group plc or us.

-We will treat your personal information as private and confidential, but may share it with each other and disclose it outside the Lloyds Banking Group if: (a) allowed by this Privacy Notice or any other agreement between us; (b) you consent; (c) if needed by our agents, advisers or others involved in running accounts and services for you and your business or collecting what you or your business owe Group companies; (d) needed by subcontractors to help us manage your records; (e) HM Revenue & Customs or other authorities require it; (f) the law, regulatory bodies, or the public interest permits or requires it; (g) required by us or others to investigate or prevent crime; (h) needed by market research companies to assist us in improving our products and services ; or (i) to any other parties connected with your account (including guarantors). (j) required as part of our duty to protect your accounts.
+We will treat your personal information as private and confidential, but may share it with each other and disclose it outside the Lloyds Banking Group if: (a) allowed by this Privacy Notice or any other agreement between us; (b) you consent; (c) if needed by our agents, advisers or others involved in running accounts and services for you and your business or collecting what you or your business owe Group companies; (d) needed by subcontractors to help us manage your records; (e) HM Revenue & Customs or other authorities require it; (f) the law, regulatory bodies (including for research purposes), or the public interest permits or requires it; (g) required by us or others to investigate or prevent crime; (h) needed by market research companies to assist us in improving our products and services ; (i) to any other parties connected with your account (including guarantors); or (j) required as part of our duty to protect your accounts.
 We will always ensure your personal information remains safe and secure.

 If you were ‘introduced’ to us by a third party we will give them your contact details and sufficient information about you to help with their accounting and administration.
 Introducers may use these details to contact you about products and services unless you have asked them not to do so.